LawnchairLauncher/lawnicons/CONTRIBUTING.md

 The main app name should be in its native language.
 It can be found in app stores or primary sources.

-An additional name is needed for non-English apps and should consist of letters of the English alphabet.
+Non-English apps require an additional name based on the English alphabet.
 At best it will be a localized official app name.
 If an app name is mostly made up of letters from the English alphabet, it doesn't need an additional one.

 Tips:
-- Use localized names if available.
+- Add localized names if available.
 - Transliterate non-English names when there are no localized ones.
 - Delete things that aren't part of an app name.
 - Use the HTML character references for special symbols: for instance, `&amp;` instead of "&".